Epic-Nova/Gorgeous-Core/GT-Core-Docs/docs/GorgeousCore/GT-C-What_To_Come.md

   * Callbacks when structure members are changed
   * Improved editor integration

+???+ info

-> **Note:** This feature will be particularly useful for the dialogue system, allowing for dynamic asset selection based on property changes.
+    This feature will be particularly useful for the dialogue system, allowing for dynamic asset selection based on property changes.

 ### Conditional Object Choosers

 Conditional Object Choosers provide a flexible way to select objects based on conditions: